AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Other Bugs**
 - **Bugs Unresolved**

-#### 8.1 Syntax Errors
+### 8.1 Syntax Errors

   - **Bug:** Incorrect spelling of module name.

     The error occured when I was importing the first module in the project.
 The module name was misspelled in the import statement.
 What had happened was that I had pluralised the app name (gig_reviews) and then created the class  name (GigReview) using the singular form of the model name.
 This caused the error when trying to migrate the module to the database.

   - **Fix:** Corrected the spelling of the class module name in app.py, admin.py and urls.py to correspond with the app pluralisation and the class singular.

   - **Lesson Learned:** It is important to be consistent with the naming conventions used in the project.

-  This will help to avoid errors such as this one in the future by creating different classes for the singular and plural forms of the model name.
-More importantly to make sure that I use different names for the app name and the class name to avoid confusion.

   - **Bug:** While integrating Cloudinary into my Django project, I encountered a TypeError when using os.environ.setdefault() in my env.py file.
 I had mistakenly passed only one argument instead of the required key-value pair.
 After correcting that, a second issue appeared — an IndentationError in settings.py.
 I had written an if statement to check for the presence of env.py but forgot to indent the import env line beneath it, which prevented the project from running.

   - **Fix:**  I resolved the TypeError by replacing setdefault() with a direct environment variable assignment.
 I then resolved the IndentationError by indenting the import env line so it sat within the if block.